cyberark/simple-llm-eval/docs/getting-started/quickstart.md

         ```
 ### Usage

-✅ Run `simpleval` and follow the instructions, or instead, follow the [Tutorial](./tutorial.md) section.
+✅ Run `simpleval init` and follow the instructions, or instead, follow the [Tutorial](./tutorial.md) section.

+To see all available commands, run `simpleval`

 <br>
 <img src="../media/simpleval.png" alt="Simpleval" width="75%">